msuhail1997/Steering-Control-using-Imitation-Learning/README.md

 # Steering Control using Imitation Learning

-## The problem statement was solved with Behavioral Cloning, a simple type of Imitation Learning.
+## The problem statement was solved with Behavioral Cloning, a simple algorithm of Imitation Learning.

 This file is for data and simulator download